The Art of the Brand-Led Launch

 4. Synchronized Swimming Partners

-The market is agnostic, so your plan should be to.
-Any area of expertise–PR, branding, product, digital marketing–can lend great perspective, but it needs to elevate out of narrow terminology and tactics and gravitate back to the strategic big picture.
+The market is agnostic, so your plan should be too.
+Any area of expertise—PR, branding, product, digital marketing—can lend great perspective, but it needs to elevate out of narrow terminology and tactics and gravitate back to the strategic big picture.
+You need partners to tell you how to go to market looking sharp with a big smile on your face, but you also need them to tell you when you have a hunk of spinach caught in your teeth.

 5. Finish, Fit, and Polish